Effect-TS/effect/docs/modules/Chunk.ts.md

 ## map

-Returns an effect whose success is mapped by the specified f function.
+Returns a chunk with the elements mapped by the specified f function.

 **Signature**